-Whether you travel once a week or once a year, it feels like packing never gets easier.
+Whether you travel once a week or once a year, it feels like packing travel luggage never gets easier.
 Chances are, you’re one of two types of travelers: the chronic over-packer who gets ready way in advance, or the last-minute packer who throws whatever’s clean in a bag an hour before boarding your plane.

 Either way, you’re causing yourself unnecessary stress.
 Believe it or not, you can actually enjoy packing for vacation, you just need to learn how to do it well.
 Let us share some pro luggage packing tips!

-What are Some Packing Tips and Tricks?
+What Are Some Travel Packing Tips and Tricks?

 Hopping from flight to flight year-round makes you pretty great at packing a bag.
 If you watch Harper’s Bazaar’s Little Black Book series, you know Shay’s a self-proclaimed professional packer.
 Trust us, we’ve seen it go down and it is impressive.
-Check out this video to see Shay show how to pack for a trip and share her travel essentials for women.
+Check out this video to see Shay show how to pack for a trip and share her travel essentials and travel bags for women.

 Keep reading for some packing tips inspired by the expert herself—starting with packing checklists.